f0lg0/Oncogene/README.md

 There are mainly 2 Python scripts excluding the displayBanner and mainMenu files: "oncogene.py" for the attacker (Linux),  and "clientwin.py" for Windows machines.

-There's also the launcher.exe (and the source script) which can be used to deploy the backdoor in real life.

 ## Features

 * Reverse Shell